 You can create an environment where lives are changed.

 At this point you might be asking, “How?”
-Here’s three simple things you need to do to get started..
+Here’s three simple things you need to do to get started:

 1. Invite Some Friends

 Don’t overthink this too much!
-Simply consider who are 3-5 people I could invite to my WordGo group.
+Consider, “Who are three to five people I could invite to my WordGo group?”
 Is it a group of friends at college or work?
-Perhaps some like minded people from your local church who you think might be interested in studying the bible in a small group setting?
+Or perhaps some like-minded people from your local church who you think might be interested in studying the Bible in a small group setting?

 Once you’ve invited some friends, it’s time to prepare for your first Gathering.

-This should feel like a relaxed meet up where people can come to connect and find out more about the WordGo.
-Consider an environment that your group will feel at ease.
-A coffee shop, a home or maybe even a church.
-Wherever works best for the most people.
-You want to find a space that you can speak and share openly about what God is teaching you through the study.
-There’s a lot more about how to set up your chosen venue in the “creating the experience” training.
+This should feel like a relaxed meet up where people can come to connect and find out more about WordGo.
+Consider an environment where your group will feel at ease.
+A coffee shop, a home or maybe even a church - wherever works best for most people.
+You want to find a space where you can speak and share openly about what God is teaching you through the study.
+There’s a lot more about how to set up your chosen venue in our “Creating the Experience” training.